If you have a pain management appointment with us, here is what to expect.

 Before your pain management appointment

-To prepare for your telephone appointment, please:
+To prepare for your appointment, we suggest that you:

-- Think about any questions or worries you have about your pain or past treatment
+- Think about any questions or worries you have about your pain or past treatment.

-- Think about what is important to you about your care
+- Think about what is important to you about your care.

-During your pain management appointment
+During your appointment

 Find your local serviceGot a question?